 Independent Review of the Teaching of Early Reading, Rose (2006)

 The SVR can help us to prevent reading difficulties if we pay attention to the development of word level reading and comprehension skills in at-risk learners.

 Structured literacy refers to a teaching approach that prepares students to decode in a systematic, cumulative and diagnostic manner.
 Structured literacy approaches teach phonology, grapheme-phoneme correspondences, syllables, morphology, and syntax.

 Systematic and explicit approaches are essential for the majority of students and advantageous for the students who are not at risk of reading difficulties.
 They are especially important for children who are predisposed to reading and language difficulties, whether as a result of an impoverished home environment or inherited/biological factors, or both.

 While it is not be possible for schools to change a child’s home environment, or influence socioeconomic and genetic factors, schools are responsible for the quality of the learning environment.

 Schools can provide the best possible learning environment for all students by using programs that are supported by reliable research evidence and delivering them in the context of a Response to Intervention (RTI) model.
 An RTI model has three tiers or ‘waves’ that support all students.

-Tier 2 – This tier is aimed at students who may be at risk for underachievement.
-These students are not meeting benchmarks for their grade and have reading and writing levels below average.
-Strategies used in Tier 2 instruction are very similar to Tier 1, however their implementation is more intensive (small group) and gives more opportunity for practice.
+Tier 2 – This tier is aimed at students who are not meeting benchmarks for their grade and have reading and writing levels below average.
+Strategies used in Tier 2 instruction are very similar to Tier 1, however their implementation is more intensive (small group) and targeted and gives more opportunity for practice.

 The RTI model is summarised by the National Centre on RTI website: